 Ending the day was the U17 men’s High Jump, featuring Harrier Walecki at his debut English Indoor championships.
 He went into the competition determined and confident that he was able to PB and came away with just that.
 Frustratingly, 1.93m was just one jump too much for him and he had to settle for a first-time clearance at 1.90m to gain him a PB and a good fourth place finish in an exciting competition.

 At the Lee Valley U13/ U15 Open meet on Saturday 22 February, U15 Archie Smith made his indoor debut over the 200m and from the inside lane was pleased to come close to his PB to run 27.88s.
 He also competed the Long Jump, reaching 4.78m.
-Talia Wynter and Hollie Martin-Wymark both ran in the same heat of the 200m clocking 28.39s and 28.84 respectively for third and fourth place.
+Hollie Martin-Wymark ran in the 200m heats clocking 28.84 for fourth place.
 Martin-Whymark also lowered her 60m PB to 8.64s.